descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 This is reasonable because a constant reference/pointer parameter doesn't care how the object was constructed.
 Further, if the compiler has the choice to constexpr construct the object once rather than repeatedly throughout the execution of the program, than why wouldn't a developer want that.

 This feature is also similar to existing features/concepts that programmers are familiar with.
 This feature is an implicit anonymous `constant`.
 It is more like an implicit anonymous `static local`.
+Really, at the end of the day, it is just another literal.
+For new `C++` programmers, old programmers from other programming languages and even old `C++` programmers it can be surprising when something as simple and trivial as a literal fails.
+No less, why one has to be overly attentive to it in the first place.

 There is interest in eliminating, if not reducing dangling references.
 Consider: